gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/gobilda.rst

 goBILDA (https://www.gobilda.com/) is a fixed-pitch, :term:`channel <Channel>` based building system using metric units.
 It was first released in the 2018-2019 season and is made by the same company that previously made Actobotics.

+goBILDA's kit is a solid, albeit slightly more expensive, option for new teams.
+It offers a great deal of flexibility and part options from their catalog. goBILDA is a solid choice due to reasonable pricing, low learning curve, and thought-out design that reduces headaches.

 Special Considerations
 ----------------------